Adult Person

 There exist millions of fall-related incidents and injuries suffered by seniors all around the world.
 Whether we like it or not, encountering a fall or a slip is inevitable and hard to predict – they can happen anytime and anywhere, even inside the walls of our own homes.

-About 25% of all seniors fall each year, and the risk of fall increases as a person ages.
+About 25% of all seniors fall each year, and the risk of falls increases as a person ages.

 Falls can take place two to three times or more, and each fall increases the risk of getting injured or reinjured.
-The sad thing about this is that it is one of the major causes of deaths of seniors and severe fractures of the elderly.
+The sad thing about this is that it is one of the major causes of death among seniors and severe fractures among the elderly.

 There are many reasons why seniors have a higher likelihood of falling, including:

-• Decreased strength, muscle tone, and eaker bones
+• Decreased strength, muscle tone, and weaker bones

 • Less balance due to medical complications of medication side effects